 It feels so good to be able to help people, especially those who have done so much to help others through this time.
 That's why the title says Singing 21- Covid 0, the extra one is me.

 If you'd like to find out more about developing your singing with me, please click here to find out more.

-Connect with me on social media for more singing to make you smile, just follow the links at the bottom of this website page.
+For more singing to make you smile, you can connect with me on social media just follow the links at the bottom of this website page.